Assisted Living Resources

 - Add key assisted living contacts to your phone

-- Provide friends & family with news of the move
+- Provide friends & family with news of the move and possibly coordinate routine visits to show support and encouragement

 Here are some tips on what to consider bringing.